EVERY HANDPRINT TELLS A STORY.

 It's all about the kids.
 No child ever deserves to hear the words 'you have cancer.'
 HHOW is dedicated to supporting pediatric cancer research that finds innovative approaches, creates discovery, and improves care for children fight cancer.
 Working together with the physician-research community, we seek to find a day when no child loses his/her fight with cancer again.

 In 2017, Hyundai Hope On Wheels will reach $130 million in donations to pediatric cancer research.
-In the years to come, we will continue to award additional grant dollars and to create greater awareness for the disease.
-And, we invite you to join our journey and help spread the word through your direct participation, personal involvement and social media activities to increase awareness.
+In the years to come, we will continue to award additional grant dollars and create greater awareness for the disease.
+And, we invite you to join our journey and help spread the word through your direct participation, personal involvement, and social media activities to increase awareness.